Telmate/proxmox-api-go/README.md

 # Proxmox API Go

 Proxmox API in golang.
+For /api2/json.
 Work in progress.

 ## Build